 Most modern Mohawk hairstyles for men are funky, but this one takes the cake, with its awesomely creative graphic patterning.
 The military-inspired visuals feature the American eagle and the sun rays of the Japanese flag – it’s definitely a statement about the model’s cultural heritage.
 At the top there’s a simple spiky Mohawk, styled with a bit of gel for hold and structure.
 Very cool!

 Wearing your Mohawk dramatic is making a statement.
 This style is great for those who want to look somewhat polished yet very edgy.
 It’s good for men with naturally straight hair.
-To achieve this look, you would need to

 The feathered Mohawk is awesome for those who like a softer look but still want to stand out from the crowd.
 This works best on naturally curly and wavy hair.
 When getting your hair cut, you want to be sure that the sides are clipped rather short.
 Also there should be height at the top and point cut ends.
 This will really bring out your natural texture!